-Things to do on your first visit to Seattle
+Things to do in Seattle on your first visit

 The best-known feature in Seattle’s skyline, the Space Needle was built in 1961 in time for Seattle to host the 1962 World’s Fair.
 The 605-foot structure was a bit of an engineering feat (the “bottom” of the Needle is actually 30 feet underground to bring its center of gravity lower), and it has come to represent Seattle in everything from postcards to television shows.

-You can dine at the revolving SkyCity Restaurant 500 feet off the ground, or check out the Observation Deck at 520 feet, which gives views out over downtown Seattle and Puget Sound.
-With your CityPass, take the elevators up once during the day, and then return at dusk to witness darkness falling over Seattle and the city lighting up.
+With your CityPass, you can actually visit once during the day, and then return at dusk to witness darkness falling over Seattle and the city lighting up.
 (SO worth it!)

 While at Pike Place, head across the street from the market and visit the world’s very first Starbucks.
 It was from this unassuming location that the coffee giant began its world domination in 1971.
 Be warned, though, that if you want to purchase a latte from the Starbucks epicenter, you’ll probably have to stand in a pretty lengthy line.